Best Pet Insurance for Cats (2024)

 What pet insurance for cats covers

-Pet insurance plan options for cats usually include three different coverage options: accident and illness, accident only, and wellness coverage.
+Pet insurance plans for cats usually include three different coverage options: accident and illness, accident only, and wellness coverage.

 Coverage typically includes the following conditions and circumstances: